gnames/papers/bhlnames2022/bhlnames.md

 The process is quite fast and allows to process 60 millions of BHL pages in about 12 hours on a modern laptop.
 The efficiency of the index creation allows to incrementally improve algorithms and quality of the name-finding.
 GNverifier also provides metadata for each volume, calculating its biological "context".
 Such information includes the kingdom which contains most of the names found in a volume, as well as the lowest clade that contains more than half of the volume' names.
 The calculation uses managerial classification of the Catalogue of Life.

-* ~3 names per taxon, examples: like "Puma concolor", "Felis concolor" etc
-  - finding all information about species is hard, because of changing names
+Searching BHL for a particular name in the name index would often miss a significant amount of data because taxons' names do change with time.
+CoL currently contains ~4 million names, for ~2 million taxons.
+The database of GNverifier contains 8 million canonical forms, for ~2.5 million known taxons.
+From this data we can estimate that there are 2-3 names per a taxon on average.
+It means that to get more comprehensive data about species it is important to search not only by one name, but by all names used for the species historically.

+Another way to aquire information from BHL is by searching for a particular paper.
-* Hard to find a paper in BHL by having a citation (especially automatically)
+Thanks to BioStore effort metainformation and location is known for 200 000? papers in BHL.
+However to find a paper by a citation is still hard, especially automatically by a script.
-  - not enough meta information
-  - metadata problems: year, page, volume information are "strings", meaning they need to be parsed to compare with numbers
-  - sometimes metadata is misleading (example?) missing
-  - citations parsing is hard
-  - inconsistent journal abbreviation and naming in different sources
-* Hard to find nomenclatural events from name and citation
-  - citation look above
-  - name: OCR errors can change name,
-  - name might exist but on a different page (like book index etc...)
-  - name: annotations (sp.nov.,  comb. nov etc are not consistent)
-  - name: abbreviated name problem (not solved yet)

-* Solution to these problems
-  * use COL data that connects name-strin to ref.
-  * use CoL accepted/synonym information to get connect names-string to taxon
-  * use name index in BHL together with COL data to solve these 3 problems.

-* BHLnames project tries to solve these problems using aforementioned stuff
+There is a large variety of lexical variants for every journal name (FIG).
+Format of data about the year of publication, a journal volume, pages differs from one citation to the next.
+It is much easier to search for a year, volume and page data as numbers, but in BHL such metadata is stored as a string and is not consistent throghout the corpus.
+Quite often such metadata is missing, or contains mistakes and it makes the search harder.

+TODO: Fig: examples of journal name different spellings

+If a researcher has a citation of a nomenclatural event and tries to find the paper with original description of species, it is often not a trivial task.
+Citations are hard to match to pages in BHL as described above.
+Sometimes OCR errors change a name spelling and as a result exist in a volume under different spelling variants.
+Quite often people add an annotation next to new species or combination, such as sp.nov, comb nov.

+However such annotations are not consistent (FIG), and also often modified by OCR.
+When several species of the same genus are described, the genus in the name is often abbreviated, which also masks the name from a researcher.

+TODO: Fig: examples for annotations

+The project we describe in this paper helps to adress these problems with the following solutions.
+BHLnames uses name index, CoL data, and BHL metadata together to improve search of an information connected to a name-string, match a citation to a page in BHL, find pages that contain original descriptions of species..
+BHLnames uses CoL synonymy data to optionally expand name search to all its synonyms.
+BHLnames normalizes BHL data for publication years and pages, making it easier to compare it with numeric representations of years and pages.
+The project uses 2? million citations of nomenclatural events for names in CoL to provide data about nomenclatural events.
+BHLnames normalizes journal names in a citation and BHL to match them together.
+We use Naive Bayes approach to calculate probabilities of a citation to a BHL page match and return the best results.
+Such results are provided via Dryad (Link)

 # Project description